DanGodzich/Dash-Cryptocurrency-Case-Study/README.md

 In that proposed rule, FinCEN proposed cryptocurrency exchanges would have to keep records of Crypto Wallet transaction above $3000.
 For amounts of $10,000 or more the exchanges would have to report the transaction to FinCEN.

-Most of the crypto currency domain is pushing back on the proposed rule change as unworkable.
+Most of the cryptocurrency domain is pushing back on the proposed rule change as unworkable.
 But that is not the main problem coming from FinCEN for Dash.

 As part of the proposed rule change, FinCEN had a section addressing what they called Anonymity Enhanced Crptocurrencies (AEC).
-They gave as examples the Crptocurrencies, monero, zcash and Dash.
+They gave as examples the Cryptocurrencies, Monero, Zcash and Dash.

-Two weeks later, the crypto currency exchange [Bittrex](https://steemitimages.com/640x0/http://www.cryptalnews.com/wp-content/uploads/2018/08/DASHLOGO.png) announced they would be delisting monero, zcash and Dash from their exchange.
+Two weeks later, the crypto currency exchange [Bittrex](https://steemitimages.com/640x0/http://www.cryptalnews.com/wp-content/uploads/2018/08/DASHLOGO.png) announced they would be delisting Monero, Zcash and Dash from their exchange.
 While no reason was given, it seems to be a reaction to the FinCEN referencing of them as AECs or "privacy coins."

-Dash promptly issued press releases and and tweets disputing the claim.
+Dash promptly issued press releases and tweets disputing the claim.
 Dash contends that it's PrivateSend utility is no different than similar utilities used by Bitcoin and Litecoin, which are not considered AECs.

 At the time of this writing, Dash is trying to plead their case and be relisted on Bittrex.